intel/device-modeling-language/doc/1.4/running-dmlc.md

 Adds Synopsys® Coverity® analysis annotations to suppress common false positives in generated C code created from DML 1.4 device models.

+Analysis annotation generation impacts the generation of line directives in a way that may cause debugging or coverage tools besides Coverity to display unexpected behavior.
+Because of this, it's recommended that `--coverity` is only used when needed.
 </dd><dt>

 --warn=*tag*